City of London Building Society v Flegg: Facts

-In 1977, Mr and Mrs Flegg sold their home of 28 years and used the £18,000 they realised to help buy a new home, Bleak House.
+In 1977, Mr and Mrs Flegg sold their home of 28 years and used the £18,000 they realised to help their daughter and her husband (Mrs and Mr Maxwell-Brown) to buy a new home, Bleak House.
 Their daughter and her husband, Mrs and Mr Maxwell-Brown also chose the house; they also put in the balance to buy (£16,000) by taking out a mortgage loan (with an earlier lender) which they would pay back.
 It was meant for them all to live in.
 The registered owners and therefore borrowers were the Maxwell-Browns, despite their solicitor advising all four of them be registered.
 The law means Mr and Mrs Flegg had an equitable property right, stake or share from their contributions which the Maxwell-Browns held on trust for them..
 The Maxwell-Browns had money trouble and remortgaged with the City of London Building Society to raise £37,500 without the Fleggs' consent.
 The Fleggs were suspicious and entered a caution against dealings at the Land Registry.
 The two borrowers defaulted (fell into arrears with payments) and the building society sought possession.